microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/educationresource.md

 ---
 title: "educationResource resource type"
-description: "A superclass for all resource objects in the system.
-A resource is associated with an **Assignment** and/or **Submission**, which represents the learning object that is being"
+description: "A superclass for all resource objects in the system."
 localization_priority: Normal
 author: "mmast-msft"
 ms.prod: "education"